asrafkaizen/laravelworkshop/readme.md

 12. php artisan make:seeder UsersTableSeeder, edit the run function of DatabaseSeeder.php (check commit), run by php artisan db:seed
 13. removing register button: edit routes/web.php, and follow in https://laravel.com/docs/6.x/authentication
 14. adding blog: php artisan make:model Blogs -a, add a route at routes/web.php, add codes in BlogController, add codes in newly created migration file, add folder and 2 files in resources\views\blogs. add view in controller, then create the form and code for storing

+Saturday 16nov2019
+1. git clone, composer update -> to generate the dependencies
+2. create your .env file since it is not pushed into git 2.1. update app name, generate app key, db name, db pw, and create your db 2.2. remember to do `php artisan cache:clear, php artisan config:clear` after you change .env